 The Precinct will have three distinct spaces, each one celebrating Western Australia, providing a range of facilities such as playgrounds, picnic areas and an amphitheatre.

 This design will undoubtedly provide the State with the ability to attract major international events as well as providing a fantastic home ground advantage for our own local and national teams.

-- Site works for the new six-platform Stadium Station commenced in October, 2013.
+- Site works for the six-platform Stadium Station commenced in October, 2013.

-- Contract awarded to design, build, finance and maintain the new Perth Stadium in August 2014.
+- Contract awarded to design, build, finance and maintain Perth Stadium in August 2014.

 - Physical pre-construction site works completed, March 2014.

 - Stadium Station construction completed by the end of 2017.